Karobben/Karobben.github.io/source/_posts/Python/fastqc_crawl.md

 ---

 ## FastqQC

-FastqQC aim to a simple way to do quality control checks on raw sequence data from high through put sequencing pipeline.
+FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis. [© illumina](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/fastqc.html)

+When dealing with a large number of samples, it's crucial to conduct quality control (QC) and scrutinize the results to identify any outliers.
+Filtering out low-quality data can significantly influence subsequent processes.
+Below is an example illustrating how we use all QC results from FastQC for cluster analysis.

 ## Summary information collect